Zhong-Lab-UCSD/BENG183_2022Fall_Applied-Genomic-Technologies/README.md

 # Applied-Genomic-Technologies

+### Final Paper Submission 2022Fall

+##### To submit the final project, please follow these steps:

+1. To start, fork this repository.
+2. Clone the repository to your computer.
+3. Upload your files and commit changes to complete your solution.
+4. Push/sync the changes up to GitHub.
+5. Create a pull request on the original repository to turn in the assignment.

+##### Requirements:

+1. Please put the final paper of your group in the "Final_Paper" Folder in this repository.
+Create a folder and put your paper **.md** files together **with figures within the folder**.
+The name of the Folder should be "Group_Number_Topic". e.g. "Group_1_RNA-seq".
+2. The final paper is the “class handout” you would give to your future class who attend your mini-lecture.
+Please use the [chapters of 3D Genome Book](https://zhonglab.gitbook.io/3dgenome/chapter1-why-we-care-about-3d-genome/3d-nuclear-structure) as examples of a final paper.
+An outstanding final paper should read like a book chapter or a section of a book chapter for a future textbook.

+##### Grading:

+The final paper will be graded by the 3 TAs.
+Each TA will give a score in 1-10 to each paper.
+The average score will be the score of this final paper of this team.
+All team members will receive the same score.

 ### Acknowledgments

 We thank BENG183 alumni: John David Lin, Samuel Beppler, Paige Dubelko, Pericles Corkos, Elisha Beebe, Mengyi Liu, Kelsey Dang, Katy Zou, Diego Quintero, Derek Jow, Victoria Tom, Joey Sun.